-The amount and type of cleaning you will have to do will vary with the type of vehicle being serviced and the area of the country you live in.
-Some vehicles have only a few key areas that need to be cleaned when servicing the disc brakes while others require considerable more effort.
-If you work in the south or out west then you won’t have to deal with too much rust like those of us in the snow belt.
-We commonly have to deal with brackets that look like the one in Figure 14.1.
+Because each vehicle is different, the amount and type of cleaning you will have to do can vary.
+Depending on the type of vehicle, and the are of the country you are in, you may have to take different steps to effectively clean the brake parts.
+Some vehicles have only a few key areas that need to be cleaned while others require considerable more effort.
+For example, if you work in the south or out west, then you are unlikely to run into too many rust problems.
+On the other hand, those in the snow belt are almost always going to find rusty car parts.
+For the purpose of this article, we will show you how to clean and lubricate a rusted part, like the one below:

-Failure to clean the highlighted surfaces will cause nothing but problems.
-When cleaning, make sure only to remove the corrosion and not to remove good metal.
-The bracket in Figure 14.2 has had a number of the surfaces damaged by too aggressive of cleaning using an angle grinder.
-This can allow too loose of a fit for the pads or cause other related problems.
+It is important to clean parts that look like this, if you don’t you’re likely to see problems down the road.
+When cleaning make sure to only remove the corrosion and not the good metal.
+In the image below, the bracket had a number of surfaces damaged by an aggressive cleaning with an angle grinder.
+This can cause the pads to fit too loosely or cause other related problems.

-A commonly missed surface, especially where rust is common, are the caliper “ears” that support the outboard pad.
-These flat surfaces can have considerable rust buildup over time as shown in Figure 14.3.
-Another source of buildup can come from the use of some of the brake quiet products on the market.
-If there are remnants of these products on the caliper’s mating surface it will reduce the surface contact and could increase the chances for brake noise.
-Failure to clean these surfaces will not allow the outboard pad to sit squarely against the caliper increasing the chances for vibration.
+One area that is commonly missed is the caliper “ears” that support the outer pad.
+These flat surfaces can have considerable rust buildup over time as shown below.
+Likewise, some brake quiet products can cause a similar buildup.
+If there are remnants of these products on the caliper’s mating surface, it will reduce the surface contact and could increase the chances for brake noise.
+Failure to clean these surfaces will not allow the outboard pad to sit square against the caliper, thus increasing the chances for vibration.

-How about the brake pads?
-What if anything should be applied to the back of the pads?
-There are a number of different products available for this task so which one should you use?
+Ok, so you’ve figured out the mounting bracket, but what about the brake pads?
 Again, most experts agree that a thin film of moly-lube is the best method to combat brake noise.
-The key here is to apply it where it will make a difference.
-Rather than apply it to the entire back of each pad try this, apply a thin layer to each caliper “ear” and then a small circle on the inboard pad where the piston contacts the pad as shown in Figure 14.6.
-What about pads that already have shims?
-Should anything be done to them?
-I say yes, do the same thing.
-On vehicles with multilayered shims put a thin layer between each layer.
-If you ever noticed this is how most of these vehicles come from the factory.
+They key here is to apply it where it will make the biggest difference.
+Rather than applying it to the entire back of each pad, apply a thin layer to each caliper “ear” and add a small circle on the inboard pad as shown in figure 3.
+The same should be done for pads with shims.
+On vehicles with multilayered shims, put a thin layer between each layer.
+In fact, this is how most vehicles come from the factory.